FelixHohne/DataVisualization/README.md

 ### Abstract

 A personal project over a winter break to learn and use Python's pandas and matplotlib data visualization libraries.
-See the document below for the most interesting examples.
 For the source code to generate these visuals, please see the respective jupyter notebooks.

 ___